-Please refer to program flyers for additional information ( adult/gero, family nurse practitioner, nurse anesthesia).
+Please refer to program flyers on coinciding pages for additional information (adult/gero, family nurse practitioner, forensic nurse, nurse anesthesia).

 The plan of study for the Family Nurse Practitioner (FNP) program prepares the advanced practice nurse as a primary care provider for clients across ages in a variety of settings.
 The curriculum focuses on culturally sensitive care, incorporating health promotion and management of acute and chronic health problems.

 Graduates are prepared to apply nursing theory, principles of advanced practice nursing and the research process in the design and delivery of primary care.
 Knowledge for advanced nursing practice is synthesized from concepts in nursing, as well as the biological and social sciences.
 Graduates of the Family Nurse Practitioner program are prepared to take a Family Nurse Practitioner national certification examination.

 The Family Nurse Practitioner track is 48 credits including 630 clinical practice hours.
 The program of study allows full-time students to complete the requirements in 28 months and part time is 36 months.
 Please refer to program flyer for additional information.

 all SON grad prog

 Before an applicant’s file can be reviewed for full program admission, all application documents must be received in Graduate Admissions by the posted deadlines.